Roxxers/roxbot/docs/commands.md

 !!! warning "Required Permissions"
     Command requires the user **and** Roxbot to have the `manage_messages` permission.

-Purges the text channel the command is execture in.
+Purges the text channel the command is executed in.
 You can specify a certain user to purge as well.

 Command Structure: